 Cindy Hansen specializes in the needs of the gifted and high potential community by assisting adults and children to embrace and fortify their complex learning profiles.

-Ms. Hansen received her Masters of Education and three Teaching Certificates from UCLA, her post-masters certificate in Gifted and Talented Education from UCSB, and was granted Educational Therapist/ Professional status under the guidelines of the Association of Educational Therapy.
-Cindy was named to the Social Emotional Needs of the Gifted (SENG) Honor Roll in 2013 for her work with Twice-Exceptional (2e) students, and was honored twice by the Tri-County GATE Council for her advocacy and support of gifted students in the Ventura Unified School District and at The Knox School of Santa Barbara.
+Ms. Hansen received her Masters of Education and three Teaching Certificates from UCLA, her post-masters certificate in Gifted and Talented Education from UCSB, California certificate in Twice-Exceptional Education, and was granted Educational Therapist/ Professional status under the guidelines of the Association of Educational Therapy.
+Cindy was named to the Social-Emotional Needs of the Gifted (SENG) Honor Roll in 2013 for her work with Twice-Exceptional (2e) students and was honored twice by the Tri-County GATE Council for her advocacy and support of gifted students in the Ventura Unified School District and at The Knox School of Santa Barbara.

 “My passion for serving the twice exceptional community and gifted students with executive function challenges began with my two very different children who became my first students and mentors as they journeyed between learning differences, asynchrony, ‘boredom’ and self-discovery.”